AdobeDocs/control-panel.en/help/subdomains-certificates/using/remove-delegated-subdomains.md

 To remove a delegated subdomain, follow these steps:

-1. Click the ellipse button for the domain to remove and select **[!UICONTROL Remove delegated subdomain]**.
+1. Click the ellipsis button next to the domain you want to remove and select **[!UICONTROL Remove delegated subdomain]**.

     ![](assets/undelegate-subdomain.png)

-1. Review the displayed disclaimer and acknowledge the domain removal process.
+1. Review the disclaimer and acknowledge the domain removal process.

-1. Information regarding the instance to which the subdomain is associated displays, along with the related IP affinities and brand configurations.
+1. Information regarding the instance to which the subdomain is associated displays, including related IP affinities and brand configurations.

-    If you are trying to remove the **primary** domain for the selected instance, you need to choose the domain that will replace it using the **[!UICONTROL Replacement Domain]** list.
+    If you are removing the primary domain for the selected instance, you need to choose the domain that will replace it using the **[!UICONTROL Replacement Domain]** list.

-    Click **[!UICONTROL Next]** to proceed with removal.
+    Click **[!UICONTROL Next]** to proceed with the removal process.

     ![](assets/undelegate-subdomain-details.png)

 1. Review the summary that displays.
-To confirm the removal, type the URL of the domain to remove and click **[!UICONTROL Submit]**.
+To confirm the removal, type the URL of the domain to be removed and click **[!UICONTROL Submit]**.

     ![](assets/undelegate-submit.png)